bairblog/bairblog.github.io/README.md

 Or change the baseurl to be something else you want.
 This, by the way, is why we encourage post authors to use `{{ site.baseurl }}` when hyperlinking posts, because then changing the baseurl automatically means hyperlinks will work.

-Run the following command:

-When previewing locally, I told writes to use
+When previewing locally, I told writers to use

 ```
 bundle exec jekyll serve
 ```

 to preview.
-However, if you want to get this actually deployed online, you need to run it in production mode:
+However, if you want to get this actually deployed online, you need to run it in **production mode**:

 ```
 JEKYLL_ENV=production bundle exec jekyll serve